CyberpunkHardware/Cyberpunk-Hardware/README.md

 --->

 ## What?
 - 👋 @Cyberpunk-Hardware is mostly decentralised and self organising.
 It has a soul (strangely) and is looking to provide computers and freedom tech related hardware around the world.
-We are bitcoin friendly, fiat free and hopefully people friendly also.
+We are bitcoin, human friendly and fiat free.
 We want to create an open market where you can buy and sell equipment with trust and get good support from other humans.

 ## Why?
 - 👀 Interested in surviving without being consumed by the machine, but recognise that we need our own tech to defend ourselves.